How much of the history of your neighborhood do you know?

 Lisa Bloodgood is the Director of Advocacy and Education at Newtown Creek Alliance and a wealth of knowledge about the environmental history of the area.
-Lisa and the team at Newtown Creek Alliance are working to restore community health, water quality, habitat, access, and vibrant commerce along the creek.
+Lisa and the team at Newtown Creek Alliance are working to restore NYC water quality, community health, habitat, access, and vibrant commerce along the creek.
 In partnership with them, we’re helping to put a number to the benefits of green roofs, while educating the community about their benefits as well.
 You can learn more about how we’re doing that here.

 I recently spoke with Lisa about the journey that lead her to her work today, the environmental legacy of Newtown Creek, and the role that community plays in green infrastructure as part of our ongoing Stories of Community Engagement Interview Series.